-While many know that a third DWI in Texas becomes a felony allegation, few people know that, in most cases, the State can use prior DWIs for enhancement regardless of how far in the past they are.
-The State can use a number of other intoxication-related offenses to enhance you.
+Many people know that a third DWI in Texas is a felony.
+However, few people realize that, in most cases, it doesn’t matter how far in the past or where the other DWIs occurred.
+Prosecutors can also use a number of other intoxication-related offenses to enhance your charge.

-Take an individual who gets arrested and convicted for a DWI at age 22, and then receives a conviction for boating while intoxicated in Florida at 47.
-Now, imagine that at age 67 that same person is arrested in Texas for suspicion of driving while intoxicated.
-The State will use the two prior intoxication-related convictions, even though they are decades old and one was from another state, to charge the individual with DWI Felony Repetition, which is sometimes referred to as “DWI Fel Rep” or “DWI Third or More.”
+Take an individual who gets arrested and convicted for a DWI at age 22.
+Let’s say that person then receives a conviction for boating while intoxicated in Florida at age 47.
+Now, imagine that at, age 67, that same person is arrested in Texas for suspicion of driving while intoxicated.
+Prosecutors will use the two prior intoxication-related convictions — even though they are decades old and one was from another state — to charge the individual with DWI Felony Repetition, which is sometimes referred to as “DWI Fel Rep” or “DWI Third or More.”

 A DWI Felony Repetition charge is a third-degree felony.
 It carries a punishment range of 2 to 10 years in prison.
 If a person has been to prison once before (on a DWI or any other charge), the punishment range is enhanced to 2 to 20 years in prison.
 If the person has been to prison twice before, then they are looking at 5 to 99 years in prison.
 This is how a fifth DWI can lead to a life sentence.

-You will understand, then, why we were so proud to have gone to trial on the allegation of a seventh DWI and knocked so many holes in the State’s case, the accused was given 90 days in-home and the felony charge against him – which would have easily put him away for the rest of his life – was dropped.
+You will understand then why we are proud to have gone to trial on an allegation of a seventh DWI and knocked so many holes in the State’s case that the accused was given 90 days in-home and the felony charge against him — which could have easily put him away for the rest of his life —was dropped.

 That is just one example of the many DWI cases we have handled.
 Including intoxication manslaughter and intoxication assault cases, we have tried nearly 200 intoxication-related jury trials.
 Few other Forth Worth DWI Lawyers in the state have tried so many.